Valeria9533/Data_exchange_quality_checking/README.md

 (Windows app, but can be run in Linux using Wine)

 Description:
-1. Set addresses of devices, then click "Connect" and choose COM-port
+1. Set addresses of devices (preferably not use address 2), then click "Connect" and choose COM-port
 2. Set baudrate
 3. Set transmission interval
 4. Choose the mode (master or slave)